 The post holder will support the recruitment and training of local people who can contribute to the success of Compassionate Neighbours as well as processing referrals and matching these referrals with our Compassionate Neighbour volunteers.

-They will also be involved in wider Community Engagement work and establishing partnerships that will support the team’s objectives, giving them the opportunity to grow their skills and understanding of community engagement and development.
+They will also play an administrative role in wider Community Engagement work and establishing partnerships that will support the team’s objectives, giving them the opportunity to grow their skills and understanding of community engagement and development.

 Key duties and responsibilities